abeeds/instagram-clone/README.md

 All icons used in this project are from Google fonts.

 ## Current status
-The navbar displays as intended
+The navbar displays as intended <br>
+Currently working on the home page (when logged in)